CFP: Methods and Challenges in Teaching Political Theory

 Are there common challenges in teaching all varieties of political theory, for example, analytical political philosophy in comparison to the history of political thought, or specific concerns about how theory should be taught in interdisciplinary contexts, for instance, in its relationship to political science, public policy, philosophy and history?
 Or, what challenges are there in teaching morally controversial subjects or authors?

-understood as a broad discipline.
-This includes the teaching of analytical political philosophy,
+understood as a broad discipline including the teaching of analytical political philosophy,

 contemporary political theory, the history of political thought and the history of ideas, critical